abwuge/personal_website/docs/en/me/experience/research_experience.md

 > To land a coin on its side is often associated with the idea of a rare occurrence.
 What should be the physical and geometrical characteristics of a cylindrical dice so that it has the same probability to land on its side and one of its faces?

+For this problem, with a relatively simple physical structure, I designed a cylindrical dice model and used the pybullet library for simulation, employing Monte Carlo methods to statistically analyze the probability of landing on the side and the top/bottom surfaces.

+After completion, the project was uploaded to GitHub at: <https://github.com/abwuge/IYPT-2022-using-cppandpython>.
+Due to my bias against Python's execution efficiency at the time, I used C++ to write the main logic and Python to write the simulation scripts.

+The project was compiled using Visual Studio.

 ### Strange Motion

 > Sprinkle small floating particles on the surface of water in a bowl.
 Bring a strong magnet above and near to the water surface.
 Explain any observed motion of the particles.